dariyd/react-native-image-description/README.md

 - ✅ Configurable confidence threshold
 - ✅ No model download required

-**Description:**
+**Description (GenAI Image Description):**
-- ✅ Natural language descriptions via GenAI Image Description API
+- ✅ On-device GenAI descriptions via ML Kit GenAI Image Description API
-- ✅ On-device processing (privacy-friendly)
+- ⚠️ Only available on a limited set of supported devices (AICore/Gemini Nano required).
+See device support list: https://developers.google.com/ml-kit/genai#feature-device
-- ⚠️ Requires one-time model download (~50MB)
+- ⚠️ May initially report `downloadable`/`downloading` and require time on Wi‑Fi to become available
-- ✅ Download progress tracking
+- ⚠️ API is in Beta and subject to change
-- ⚠️ Beta API (subject to changes)
+- ⚠️ This feature has not been fully validated by this library across the device matrix; treat as experimental

 ## Classification Options Explained